ipfreely-uk/go/README.md

 [generic](https://go.dev/doc/tutorial/generics)
 unsigned integers capable of arithmetic and bitwise operations and includes a few discrete set collection types.
-This library does not perform network I/O.
+This library does not perform network I/O and imposes no transitive runtime dependencies beyond the standard library.

 ## Example